COMMITTEE ON HOMELAND SECURITY

 (A) Generally.—Committee staff members are subject to the provisions of clause 9 of House Rule X and must be eligible to be considered for routine access to classified information.

 (B) Staff Assignments.—For purposes of these rules, Committee staff means the employees of the Committee, detailees, fellows, or any other person engaged by contract or otherwise to perform services for, or at the request of, the Committee.
 All such persons shall be either Majority, Minority, or shared staff.
-The Chairman shall appoint, determine remuneration of, supervise, and may remove Majority staff.
-The Ranking Minority Member shall appoint, determine remuneration of, supervise, and may remove Minority staff.
-In consultation with the Ranking Minority Member, the Chairman may appoint, determine remuneration of, supervise and may remove shared staff that is assigned to service of the Committee.
+The Chairman shall appoint, supervise, where applicable determine remuneration of, and may remove Majority staff.
+The Ranking Minority Member shall appoint, supervise, where applicable determine remuneration of, and may remove Minority staff.
+In consultation with the Ranking Minority Member, the Chairman may appoint, supervise, determine remuneration of and may remove shared staff that is assigned to service of the Committee.
 The Chairman shall certify Committee staff appointments, including appointments by the Ranking Minority Member, as required.

 RULE XIV.—COMMITTEE MEMBER AND COMMITTEE STAFF TRAVEL.

-(B) Foreign Travel.—All Committee Members and Committee staff requests for foreign travel must include a written representation setting forth the information specified in items (a), (b), (c), (d) and (e) of subparagraph (A)(1) and be submitted to the Chairman not fewer than ten business days prior to the start of the travel.
+(B) Foreign Travel.— Committee Member and Committee staff requests for foreign travel must include a written representation setting forth the information specified in items (a), (b), (c), (d) and (e) of subparagraph (A)(1) and be submitted to the Chairman and, absent extenuating circumstances, to the Ranking Minority Member, not fewer than ten business days prior to the start of the travel.
 Within thirty days of the conclusion of any such foreign travel authorized under this rule, there shall be submitted to the Chairman a written report summarizing the information gained as a result of the travel in question, or other Committee objectives served by such travel.
 The requirements of this section may be waived or abridged by the Chairman.

 RULE XV.—CLASSIFIED AND CONTROLLED UNCLASSIFIED INFORMATION.

-(D) Maintaining Confidentiality.—No Committee Member or Committee staff shall disclose, in whole or in part or by way of summary, to any person who is not a Committee Member or authorized Committee staff for any purpose or in connection with any proceeding, judicial or otherwise, any testimony given before the Committee in executive session.
+(D) Maintaining Confidentiality.—No Committee Member or Committee staff shall disclose, in whole or in part or by way of summary, to any person who is not a Committee Member or authorized Committee staff for any purpose or in connection with any proceeding, judicial or otherwise, any testimony given before the Committee in executive session except for purposes of obtaining an official classification of such testimony.
 Classified information and controlled unclassified information (CUI) shall be handled in accordance with all applicable laws, executive orders, and other governing authorities and consistently with the provisions of these rules and Committee procedures.